How to Make Money on Pinterest Without a Blog

 There are many ways to promote your affiliate links and make sales online.

 The most common is blogging.
-You can also share your links on social media, or in emails to your friends.
+You can also share your links on social media, or in emails to your friends or your business mailing list.

 But here’s why we want to focus on Pinterest:

-Why making money on Pinterest should be your next side hustle
+Why affiliate marketing on Pinterest should be your next side hustle

-Pinterest is often referred to as a social network, but the truth is, it’s more like a search engine.
+Pinterest is often referred to as a social network, but the truth is, it’s actually a search engine.

 People go to Pinterest to look for ideas, and specifically to look for things to buy!